guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

     programming language you are creating the syntax definition for.

 ``scopeName``
-    The top level scope for this syntax definition.
+    The topmost scope for this syntax definition.
 It takes the form ``source.<lang_name>`` or ``text.<lang_name>``.
 For programming languages,
     use ``source``.
 For markup and everything else, use ``text``.